 Other parts of your spine include:

 Spinal cord and nerves.
 These electrical cables travel through the spinal canal carrying messages between your brain and muscles.
 Nerve roots branch out from the spinal cord through openings in the vertebrae called foramen.

 Intervertebral disks.
 In between your vertebrae are flexible intervertebral disks.
 These disks are flat and round, and about a half inch thick.

 Intervertebral disks act as shock absorbers when you walk or run.
 They are made up of two components:

 - Annulus fibrosus.
 This is the tough, flexible outer ring of the disk.

 - Nucleus pulposus.
 This is the soft, jelly-like center of the disk.

 A disk begins to herniate when its jelly-like nucleus pushes against its outer ring due to wear and tear or a sudden injury.
 This pressure against the outer ring may cause lower back pain.

 If the pressure continues, the jelly-like nucleus may push all the way through disk’s outer ring or cause the ring to bulge.
 This puts pressure on the spinal cord and nearby nerve roots.
-In addition, the disk material releases chemical irritants that contribute to nerve inflammation.
-When a nerve root is irritated, there may be pain, numbness, and weakness in one or both of your legs, a condition called “sciatica.”
+Not only is this a mechanical compression of the nerves, but the disk material also releases chemical irritants that contribute to nerve inflammation.
+When a nerve root is irritated, there may be pain, numbness, and weakness in one or both of your legs, a condition called sciatica.